saicumbulam/System-Design/ddis/Real Time Analytics.md

 ![picture 23](../images/55f4d16f7a4a82b1329832e010b6f9547a67b426f9892a2fb70516665d490462.png)

-- Real-time analytics allows businesses to get insights and act on data immediately
+- Allows businesses to get insights and act on data immediately
-- real-time big data analytics uses data in financial databases to inform trading decisions.
+- Used in financial databases to inform trading decisions.
 - Analytics can be on-demand or continuous.
 On-demand delivers results when the user requests it.
 Continuous updates users as events happen and can be programmed to respond automatically to certain events.

 ## How Do Real Time Analytics Work?